Life After Bugs

 No. Carpenter ant galleries are smooth and very different from termite-damaged areas, which have mud packed into the hollowed-out areas.
 Carpenter ants leave behind a sawdust-like material called frass that points to their nesting location.

-Our family owned and operated pest control company has served the Katy, west Houston, and Richmond communities for years.
+Our family owned and operated pest control company serves the Katy, west Houston, and Richmond communities.
 Contact us to schedule a free pest inspection.

 Need an ant exterminator?